nataliatesarova/quiz/README.md

 ### Deployment to Github Pages
 * The site was deployed to GitHub pages.
 Deployment requires the following steps:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - From the menu on left select 'Pages'
+  - From the menu on left select 'Pages'.
-  - From the source section drop-down menu, select the Branch: main
+  - From the source section drop-down menu, select the Branch: main.
-  - Click 'Save'
+  - Click 'Save'.
   - A link will be displayed in a green banner when published successfully.
-The link is available [here](https://github.com/nataliatesarova/quiz)
+The link is available [here](https://github.com/nataliatesarova/quiz).

 ### How to Clone
 * To clone a repository from GitHub to your local machine.